microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/1_HTML/indentation_practice.md

 </html>
 ```

-Please note that most of the tags in the code below have not been discussed yet.
+Please note that most tags in the code below have not been discussed yet.
 But at this point, you already know what opening and closing tags look like. **Without knowing the HTML tags, determine what the parents, children, and siblings are by properly indenting the code below**:

 ``` html
 <!DOCTYPE html>